Physiology of Cough

 Asthma is caused by airflow obstruction due to inflammatory factors and manifests principally with wheezing and shortness of breath, but also with cough in cough-variant asthma (CVA).

-Diagnosis of asthma is usually established with pulmonary function tests after one of either: 1) decrease of 20 % in forced expiratory volume in 1 second, after methacholine inhalation or 2) Increase of 15% in forced expiratory volume in 1 second, after inhalation of albuterol or another bronchodilator.
+Diagnosis of asthma is usually established with pulmonary function tests after one of either: 1) a decrease of 20% in forced expiratory volume in 1 second, after methacholine inhalation or 2) an increase of 15% in forced expiratory volume in 1 second, after inhalation of albuterol or another bronchodilator.

-Sometimes, however, pulmonary functional tests are not sensitive enough to detect patients with cough variant asthma.
+Sometimes, however, pulmonary function tests are not sensitive enough to detect patients with cough variant asthma.
 In these cases, clinicians can use an empiric treatment of 4 to 8-weeks with an inhaled corticosteroid.
-Leukotriene inhibitors such as monteleukast and zafirlukast can also aid in treatment and diagnosis.
+Leukotriene inhibitors, such as montelukast and zafirlukast, can also aid in treatment and diagnosis.

-Postnasal drip is one of the most causes of cough in adults.
-However, rather than representing a single disease entity, it is more of a “wastebasket” diagnostic category, with many involved disease mechanisms that include reflux disease, allergic rhinitis and chronic sinusitis.
+A postnasal drip is one of the most causes of cough in adults.
+However, rather than representing a single disease entity, it is more of a “wastebasket” diagnostic category, with many involved disease mechanisms that include reflux disease, allergic rhinitis, and chronic sinusitis.

-The cough in postnasal drip is usually dry and accompanied with a feeling that mucus is dripping down the throat.
-One of the major distinctive characteristic for post-nasal drip is its positive response to combinations of decongestants and antihistamines.
+The cough in the postnasal drip is usually dry and accompanied by a feeling that mucus is dripping down the throat.
+One of the major distinctive characteristics for post-nasal drip is its positive response to combinations of decongestants and antihistamines.

 ACE inhibitor intake is associated with a dry non-productive cough.
-Up to 10% of patients who regularly take ACE inhibitors can develop cough.
-It mostly occurs within weeks or days of starting therapy, but in some cases the cough may develop after months or even years.
+Up to 10% of patients who regularly take ACE inhibitors can develop a cough.
+It mostly occurs within weeks or days of starting therapy, but, in some cases, the cough may develop after months or even years.

-Initial symptoms last for two weeks and are followed by the cough accompanied with whooping inspiratory noises.
+Initial symptoms last for two weeks and are followed by the cough accompanied by whooping inspiratory noises.

 The cough episodes can be extremely severe and result in vomiting or patients dropping to their knees.